Vintage Washboard Memo

 - Needle Nose Pliers (to curl the wire)

-I picked up this vintage washboard a few weeks ago at my local Vendors’ Village.
+I picked up this vintage washboard at my local Vendors’ Village a few weeks ago.

-Right away I knew I wanted to make a memo holder out of it.
-I saw many washboards that day, but many of them wouldn’t hold magnets on the metal.
+Right away, I knew I wanted to make a memo holder out of it.
+I saw many washboards that day, but many wouldn’t hold magnets on the metal.

-In order to make it a versatile memo board, I wanted to have a place for keys and mail.
-I took the washboard with me to Hob Lob to pick up some accessories.
+To make it a versatile memo board, I wanted a place for keys and mail.
+I took the washboard to Hob Lob to pick up some accessories.

-After looking all over the store, and finally found the perfect red tin basket to be the mail holder.
+After looking all over the store, I finally found the perfect red tin basket as the mail holder.

-I was unable to find any red hooks, but that isn’t a problem when you have Poppy paint from Reclaim.
+I could not find red hooks, but that isn’t a problem when you have Poppy paint from Reclaim.

-I dabbled on a little paint with a cheap chip brush.
+I dabbled on a bit of paint with a cheap chip brush.

 I marked and drilled some holes for the basket on the bottom of the vintage washboard.